 Our Leadership team use their own (and occasionally their employers’) computers, tablets and mobile phones to access Online Scout Manager and Compass.

-Paper is still used within the sections to capture and retain some data for example:
+Printed records and data held while attending events – paper is sometimes used to capture and retain some data for example:

 - Annual information form